 We also conducted a linear regression analysis with the logged group value entered as a continuous independent variable and persuasiveness entered as the dependent variable.
-In this regression model, all of the other measured variables (i.e., demographics, NEPr, television viewing behavior) were also entered as co-variates.
-The analysis revealed a main effect for number of persons, B = 0.30, t = 3.84, p = .0001, $\omega^2 = .025$, a main effect for NEPr, B = 0.05, t = 3.87, p = .0001, $\omega^2 = .025$, and a main effect for gender, B = 0.23, t = 1.99, p = .05, $\omega^2 = .005$.
+In this regression model, all of the other measured variables (i.e., demographics, NEPr, TV-viewing behavior) were also entered as covariates.
+The analysis revealed a main effect for number of persons (b = .30), t(493) = 3.84, p = .0001, $\omega^2 = .025$; a main effect for NEPr (b =.05), t(493) = 3.87, p = .0001, $\omega^2 = .025$; and a main effect for gender (b = .23), t(493) = 1.99, p = .05, $\omega^2 = .005$.

-The data collected in Experiment 1 demonstrate that aggregating the benefits of potential collective action over many people is more persuasive than aggregating over fewer people, particularly a single person.
-On average we observed a linear trend such that persuasion increased as the number of people being aggregated over increased.
-Additionally, persuasiveness was rated higher for those who were female and those with a more pro-environmental worldview.
-We note that the most effective aggregation size for these stimuli appeared to be 1,000 people ("preventing 1,190 pounds of CO2 being released into the environment").
-It may be the case that there are offsetting effects as aggregation size increases - the larger numerator is more impressive, but diminishing sensitivity reduces the impact of large numbers.
+The data collected in Experiment 1 demonstrate that aggregating the benefits of potential collective action over many people is more persuasive than is aggregating over fewer people, particularly a single person.
+On average, we observed a linear trend such that persuasion increased as the number of people being aggregated over increased.
+Additionally, persuasiveness was rated higher for those who were female and those with a more proenvironmental worldview.
+We note that the most effective aggregation size for these stimuli appeared to be 1,000 people ("preventing 1,190 pounds of CO_2 being released into the environment").
+It may be the case that there are offsetting effects as aggregation size increases-the larger numerator is more impressive, but diminishing sensitivity reduces the impact of large numbers.
 Extremely large numbers may be difficult to process, especially for those low in numeracy.
 Alternatively, plausibility of the denominator may decrease as the number of people aggregated over increases.